zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-connection-strings.md

 ## Option 3: Specify a DbConnection

-`DBConnection` is the class that creates connections for EF Code First, in this case, you can generate the connection string more dynamically, and it does not need to be stored in an `app.config` or `web.config` file, which would leave the string more exposed.
+`DbConnection` is the class that creates connections for EF Code First, in this case, you can generate the connection string more dynamically, and it does not need to be stored in an `app.config` or `web.config` file, which would leave the string more exposed.
 This mechanism is interesting when you want to encrypt the string, see:

 ```csharp
 public class ContextExample : DbContext